-If you aren’t sure whether a specific amount will be approved, you can leverage the spending power tool from Amex first for peace of mind.
+Nevertheless, if you aren’t sure whether a specific amount will be approved, you can leverage the spending power tool from Amex first, for peace of mind.

 Advantages of a No Preset Spending Limit Credit Card

 The idea with such a unique credit card is that you can be adaptable with how much you can charge your credit card.
+That’s pretty much the essence of what a preset spending limit means.
 Specifically, it gives you an edge in the following two scenarios:

 - When you want to levy a large amount to your credit card.
 For comparison, say, on a regular CC, your credit limit is $5k.
 That means that if all your bills are paid in full, and there are no pending transactions, the maximum amount you can purchase with that credit card is $5k.
 With a no preset spending card, you could buy something with a much steeper price, for instance, $8k.